devondragon/github-omnifocus/README.md

 bundle install
 ```

-This also support [rbenv](http://rbenv.org/), if you happen to be using it.
+This also supports [rbenv](http://rbenv.org/), if you happen to be using it.

 You'll need to copy ghofsync.yaml.sample from the git checkout to ~/.ghofsync.yaml, and then edit is as appropriate.